-Pre Pandemic Work Culture
+About the Pre Pandemic Work Culture

 Up until the novel coronavirus declared its existence, corporates were ruled by unforgiving and orthodox work settings where an employee almost lived a robotic life.
-This changed almost overnight since companies were forced to resume day to day activities to keep maintain the corporate status quo.
+This changed almost overnight since companies were forced to resume day-to-day activities to keep maintain the corporate status quo.

 A lot has changed during the pandemic when employees were made to resume work from home.
 Companies made sure that everything is made available to them to keep the show running.